AndyFooGuoZhen/Nextjs_Blog/blog/posts/better_sleep.md

 ##### Reflection and questions I have about sleep

-- Is it more important to het consistent amount of sleep everyday or consistent sleep and wake times?
+- Is it more important to get consistent amount of sleep everyday or consistent sleep and wake times?
 - What makes a person a light sleeper?
 Are they not in deep sleep most of the time?
 - Is it better to wake up later on the weekends?
 - How can I get rid of the dark circles under my eyes?
 It's always there no matter how long I sleep.
 Is there something wrong with my sleep that I don't know about?
 Or are there any other lifestyle habits that I'm not aware of that's causing the dark circles under my eyes